greg-raven/grus/_posts/2014-01-20-no-coddling-illegal-aliens.md

 tags:
 - amnesty
 - population
-- Paul Cook
 ---

 Why are House Republican leadership aides telling reporters that your party is planning a push to give illegal aliens work permits?
 I hope this isn't true.

-The Wall Street Journal is reporting:
+The *Wall Street Journal* is reporting:

 > "Legislation is being developed by House Republicans that wouldn't exclude citizenship for those here illegally.
 But it rejects what many Republicans see as a 'special path' not available to would-be immigrants who didn't break the law."